regexpressyourself/Scheduler/README.md

 An employee scheduling script.

-Warning: This is meant largely as an excercise for myself.
+This is meant largely as an excercise for myself.
 Take this app with a grain of salt.
-I plan on porting a more robust, user-friendly version to a web app in the near future (summer 2015).

 ## Inpiration